technofocus-pte/msfabricwrkshopdepth/Lab 5/Lab5.md

-# **Use case 01-Building a Sales and Geography Data Warehouse for Contoso in Microsoft Fabric**
+# **Lab 05-Building a Sales and Geography Data Warehouse for Contoso in Microsoft Fabric**
 **Introduction**

 Contoso, a multinational retail company, is looking to modernize its